-There is likely a lengthy list of things people would choose to do than cook for a large group of people.
-Unless you have that Jewish grandmother-esque sensibility (who else do we know that whips a 3-course meal for 10+ people EVERY FRIDAY NIGHT?), cooking for more than 3 people can be nerve-wracking.
+There is likely a lengthy list of things people would rather choose to do than cook for a large group of people.
+Unless you have that grandmother-esque sensibility (who else do we know who whips up a three-course meal for 10+ people EVERY FRIDAY NIGHT?), cooking for more than three people can be nerve-wracking.
 But, it doesn’t have to be.
 There are certain things you can do (and shouldn’t do) to set yourself up for crowd-cooking success.

 Think bigger (cut) picture

-Instead, make friends with your butcher (which you’ve ideally done long before reading this article) and pick out something you can slow cook.
-The reason slow cooking is a winning approach is that you a) you have the option of cooking the main component of your meal way in advance and b) you don’t need to fiddling around with internal temperatures or worrying if something is cooked.
-These more braise-friendly cuts also tended to be cheaper, so you won’t bankrupt yourself by buying fillet for everyone and then worrying about if it’s overdone.
+Instead, make friends with your butcher (which you’ve ideally done long before reading this article) and pick out something you can slow-cook.
+The reasons slow-cooking is a winning approach are a) you have the option of cooking the main component of your meal way in advance and b) you don’t need to fiddle around with internal temperatures or worry if something is cooked.
+These more braise-friendly cuts also tended to be cheaper, so you won’t bankrupt yourself by buying fillet for everyone and then worrying if it’s overdone.
 Generally, something tender and meltingly soft is the sign it’s ready.

 I’d like to think you’re inviting over reasonable humans who will inevitably ask ‘what can I bring?’ and this is where you act strategically.
 If your guests are culinarily-inclined, ask them to bring a course, such as a simple soup or a side salad.
 If they’re not, ask them to bring something specific that takes one thing off of your list – like crackers and preserves for a cheese platter or ice cream and toppings for dessert.